-The yellow “Bridge of Love” – Nusa Lembongan
+19. The yellow “Bridge of Love” – Nusa Lembongan

-Head on over to the glorious island of Nusa Lembongan (just 40 minutes from mainland Bali), and you’ll spot the famous Yellow Bridge (AKA The Bridge of Love) that connects to its little island sister, Nusa Ceningan.
+Head on over to the glorious island of Nusa Lembongan (just 40 minutes from mainland Bali), and you’ll spot the famous Yellow Bridge (AKA The Bridge of Love) that connects Lembongan its little island sister, Nusa Ceningan.
 A must-visit on any island itinerary and seen on almost every Insta-feed worldwide, the Yellow Bridge is a truly stunning sight, with its vibrant sunshine hues suspended over turquoise seas beneath.
 By nightfall, this legendary landmark lights up, so come back after dark to capture a totally different vista.

 Bali sunsets are famous around the world, with their fiery red hues merging with multi-coloured fluffy clouds.
 There are so many great spots to catch the perfect sunset, but of course, Bali’s south-western coastline gives you front row seats to the nightly show.
 Prop up at one of Bali’s best sunset bars, or meander along the oceanfront and watch the deep blue waves turn pastel pink.

 Looking for more beautiful places in Bali?
-Check out our list of awesome things to do in Bali for some extra inspo!
+Check out our list of awesome things to do in Bali for extra inspo!